-(J) INPUT FROM ELIGIBLE ENTITIES.-The Secretary shall seek input from eligible entities providing technical assistance under this subsection not less than once each year to ensure that the program is responsive to the eligi-
+(J) INPUT FROM ELIGIBLE ENTITIES.-The Secretary shall seek input from eligible entities providing technical assistance under this subsection not less than once each year to ensure that the program is responsive to the eligible entities providing that technical assistance.

-- (5) Socially Disadvantaged Farmers and Ranchers POLICY RESEARCH CENTER.-The Secretary shall award a grant to a college or university eligible to receive funds under the Act of August 30, 1890 (7 U.S.C.
-321 et seq.), including Tuskegee University, to establish a policy research center to be known as the "Socially Disadvantaged Farmers and Ranchers Policy Research Center" for the purpose of developing policy recommendations for the protection and promotion of the interests of socially disadvantaged farmers and ranchers. - (d) Beginning Farmer and Rancher Development Grant Program. - (1) IN GENERAL.-Using funds made available under subsection (l), the Secretary, acting through the Director of the National Institute of Food and Agriculture, shall, for the period of fiscal years 2019 through 2023, make competitive grants or enter into cooperative agreements to support new and established local and regional training, education, outreach, and technical assistance initiatives to increase opportunities for beginning farmers and ranchers.
+(5) Socially Disadvantaged Farmers and Ranchers POLICY RESEARCH CENTER.-The Secretary shall award a grant to a college or university eligible to receive funds under the Act of August 30, 1890 (7 U.S.C.
+321 et seq.), including Tuskegee University, to establish a policy research center to be known as the "Socially Disadvantaged Farmers and Ranchers Policy Research Center" for the purpose of developing policy recommendations for the protection and promotion of the interests of socially disadvantaged farmers and ranchers.

+(d) BEGINNING FARMER AND RANCHER DEVELOPMENT GRANT PROGRAM.-

+(1) IN GENERAL.-Using funds made available under subsection (1), the Secretary, acting through the Director of the National Institute of Food and Agriculture, shall, for the period of fiscal years 2019 through 2023, make competitive grants or enter into cooperative agreements to support new and established local and regional training, education, outreach, and technical assistance initiatives to increase opportunities for beginning farmers and ranchers.
-(2) INCLUDED PROGRAMS AND SERVICES.-Initiatives described in paragraph (1) may include programs or services, as appropriate, relating to-

-(A) basic livestock, forest management, and crop farming practices;
+(2) INCLUDED PROGRAMS AND SERVICES.-Initiatives described in paragraph (1) may include programs or services, as appropriate, relating to- (A) basic livestock, forest management, and crop farming practices;